Automattic/jetpack/readme.txt

 **Bug fixes**

+* AMP: We fixed the rendering of the stats pixel for legacy, non-paired, non-canonical AMP pages.
 * Shortcodes: Fixed a fatal coming form the VR shortcode when using the Gutenberg editor in the frontend.